Israeli airstrike kills eight at Gaza aid centre, witnesses say

 A Reuters photographer saw a low-rise building completely demolished and bodies wrapped in blankets laid out beside the road, waiting to be taken away.

+"This is another example of Hamas' systematic exploitation of civilian infrastructure and the civilian population as a human shield for its terrorist activities," it added.

+Hamas denies Israeli accusations that it uses civilians as human shields or civilian facilities for military purposes.

-Juliette Touma, UNRWA's Director of Communications, said the agency was looking into the details of the reported attack before providing more information.
+Juliette Touma, UNRWA's director of communications, said the agency was looking into details of the reported attack before providing more information.

 More than eight months into Israel's war in the Hamas-administered Palestinian enclave, its advance is focused on the two areas its forces have yet to seize - Rafah on Gaza's southern tip and the area surrounding Deir al-Balah in the centre.

-Israel's ground and air campaign in Gaza was triggered when Hamas-led militants stormed into southern Israel on Oct.
+Israel's ground and air campaign in Gaza was triggered when Hamas-led fighters stormed into southern Israel on Oct.
 7, killing around 1,200 people and seizing more than 250 hostages, according to Israeli tallies.

-The offensive has left Gaza in ruins, killed almost 37,600 people, according to Palestinian health authorities, and left nearly the entire population homeless and destitute.
+The Israeli offensive in retaliation has killed almost 37,600 people, according to Palestinian health authorities, and has left Gaza in ruins.

 "The fighting with the resistance has been intense.
 The occupation forces are overlooking the Mawasi area now, which forced families there to head for Khan Younis," said one resident, who asked not to be named, on a chat app.